NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

    - Add products (name, category, date)
    - View and manage your existing products
    - Use filters to sort or search your product list
-   - Edit or delete only your own products
+   - Edit or delete only your products